lorossi/bikemi-python-unofficial-api/README.md

 ### Probably empty/full station
 By experience, I discovered that broken bycicles are not counted by the system.
 Because of this, even if the station shows free racks or available bikes, it might not be true.
-This module akwnoledges this and tells you if the bike station is *probably full* or *probably empty*.
+This script acknowledges this and tells you if the bike station is *probably full* or *probably empty*.
 This stat is purerly arbitrary and it is based on my experience as a BikeMi user.

 ### Official links
 [Bikemi website](https://www.bikemi.com/)